davetron5000/karel/README.markdown

     end

 (This could probably be tightened up a bit)

+Also, the Scala means of calling defined subroutines that I came up with (`CALL('SUB_NAME))`) is kinda lame; the subs don't look like real calls (as they would in proper Karel).
+Ruby, via the ever-useful `method_missing`, would've made this dead simple.

 I plan to work up a Ruby version of Karel as a comparison, but my suspicion is that Ruby would afford a much cleaner DSL in the end.